jtheiner/sn-calibration-segmentation/README.md

 # EVS Camera Calibration Challenge

-This is a fork of the [EVS Camera Calbibration Challenge repository](https://github.com/SoccerNet/sn-calibration).
+This is a fork of the [EVS Camera Calibration Challenge repository](https://github.com/SoccerNet/sn-calibration).

 ## Usage

-Train a new model using the segmentation directory.
+Train a new model using the src/segmentation directory.

 Extract extremities keypoints using `custom_extremities.py`.